andersnoren/eksell/readme.txt

 - Cleaned up the comment structure in construct.js, and remove a unused function.
 - Removed the loading="lazy" attribute from the default fallback image.
 - Focused and simplified the sticky header JS and made the stickiness more immediate.
+- Adjusted spacing of the solid backgorund pullquote style.

 Version 1.0.1 (2021-03-09)
 -------------------------